 For our rainbows week we used our Rainbow Research Project!

 This creation contains everything you need for your rainbows research project in color and blackline!
 Also includes math and literacy centers and suggested books to read!

 As with all of our research projects we kick off with our schema map and a hat!

 The schema maps start off empty and we add our Schema or what we know about rainbows.
 Then as we learn about rainbows we add new learning and we address any misconceptions!

 To make the hats, I cut strips of paper 1.5 inches wide.
 Students use their pencil to curl the strips and glue the strips onto sentence strips.
 When we finish we staple the sentence strips to fit our heads!
 Now we have rainbow hair!

-The class also does a tree map for what rainbows have, need and what rainbows are.
+The class also does a graphic organizer for what rainbows have, need and what rainbows are.

 One of the final things we do as part of our Rainbows week is a true false sort.
 These true false sorts add some higher order thinking to our learning and they provide opportunities for great conversations!

 Of course we are introduced to ROY G BIV to learn the colors or the rainbow!
 We make a ROY G BIV portrait!
 And to add some silliness and fun to rainbow week we get to wear a rainbow wig and take pictures!

 We also label rainbows!

 The highlight of our rainbows week was our walking rainbows science experiment!
 This one had the ‘staches oohing and aahing for days!

 Here’s how this works: